agroce/universalmutator/README.md

     mutate src/main.rs --mutantDir mutants
     analyze_mutants src/main.rs "cargo clean; cargo build; rm mandel.png; target/debug/mandelbrot mandel.png 1000x750 -1.20,0.35 -1,0.20; diff mandel.png origmandel.png" --mutantDir mutants

+(It will go faster if you edit 'main.rs' to lower the maximum number of threads used to something like 8, not 90.)

 MORE INFORMATON
 ===============